Northbrook Theatre & Performing Arts

 Do the kids get any outdoor time?

 Yes.
 Activities are held outdoors to take advantage of the summer weather.
-Children in Kidz on Broadway and Creative Drama Workshops swim three times per week.
+Children in Kidz on Broadway and Rising Stars (formerly Creative Drama) Workshops swim three times per week.

 What do the kids do at the Workshops?